woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.2.11 - 29/01/2015 =
+* Add - URL in Usage/Limit column in Coupons table to query for orders.
 * Fix - esc_url() applied to prevent potential XSS issues.
+* Fix - "Link all variations" button.

 = 2.2.10 - 16/12/2014 =
 * Fix - Stock status on quick and bulk edit.